Regression and Dimension Reduction for Multivariate Mixed-Type Data via Semiparametric Gaussian Copula: Introduction

-Factorization models combine both conditional and marginal distributions.
-A popular example is General Location models (GLOMs) \citep{olkin1961multivariate}, which enforce conditional normality for continuous variables and arbitrary distribution for discrete components.
-Another example is conditional grouped conditional models (CGCMs) \citep{anderson1985grouped, de2007general, de2005pairwise} that assumes that the discrete variables are derived by truncating a latent multivariate continuous distribution.
-These models employs polychoric and polyserial correlations to estimate a joint covariance structure.
-Even though, factorization models provide a convenient way for specifying mixed distributions, they induce a hierarchy in the data that depend on the direction of conditioning.
-Different factorizations for the same set of variables can lead to different interpretations for the estimated parameters and different inferences for associations.
+Due to the lack of standard joint models for multivariate mixed data, conditional modeling is often used instead.
+These approaches select one variable as the outcome and model its conditional mean as a function of the others: logistic and probit regressions are common for binary outcomes, cumulative ordinal regression is widely used for ordinal outcomes \citep{mccullagh1980regression}, and Tobit models for truncated outcomes assume truncation of a latent normal variable whose conditional mean depends linearly on predictors \citep{tobin1958estimation, heckman1976common, hausman1977social}.
+The Hurdle model extends Tobit by separately modeling truncated and non-truncated components, at the cost of additional parameters \citep{cragg1971some}.
+These methods are typically likelihood-based and can suffer from convergence issues.
+Factorization models provide an alternative by combining conditional and marginal distributions.
+Examples include General Location Models (GLOMs) \citep{olkin1961multivariate}, which impose conditional normality for continuous variables and arbitrary distributions for discrete components, and conditional grouped conditional models (CGCMs) \citep{anderson1985grouped, de2007general, de2005pairwise}, which treat discrete variables as truncations of latent continuous variables and use polychoric and polyserial correlations to estimate a joint covariance structure.
+Although convenient for specifying mixed distributions, factorization models induce a hierarchy that depends on the conditioning order, so different factorizations of the same variables can lead to different parameter interpretations and inferences.

 Another class is copula-based models.
 For example, \citep{song2009joint} defined Vector Generalized Linear Models (VGLMs) for modeling mixed data type outcomes.
 This approach requires embedding the marginal distributions (univariate Generalized Linear Models) into the joint distribution function via a Gaussian copula.
 Gaussian copulas is a popular choice to couple marginal distributions because of their analytical tractability and flexibility. \cite{jiryaie2016gaussian} introduced Gaussian copula distributions (GCD) that take a latent variable approach to embed discrete variables using the Gaussian copula.
 However, CGCMs, GLOMs, VGLMs, and GCDs require likelihood-based inference and are computationally intensive for high dimensions.
 Pairwise likelihood-based approaches \citep{de2005pairwise, jiryaie2016gaussian} reduce the computational burden but can make worse classification than the full likelihood-based approach \citep{jiryaie2016gaussian}.